Last Updated on April 26, 2023

 This breed is everywhere, despite the sub-par reputation, making it difficult to separate the good breeders from the bad eggs.

 Thorough research is needed to find the best puppy for you.
-With a Pit Bull, you definitely want to look for a breeder that has passion for this breed, prioritizing quality over quantity.
+With a Pit Bull, you definitely want to look for a breeder that has a passion for this breed, prioritizing quality over quantity.

 Puppy mills are rampant, and the bozos running these inhumane businesses will say or do whatever it takes to make a quick buck.
 You might end up with a puppy with bad blood, meaning it is prone to diseases and behavior problems.